daria-kotova/master-thesis/data/interviews/experiments/lena.md

 #Lena (translated by me from Russian)

-Started running a couple of years ago
+Started running a couple of years ago, intermediate

 ![lena](/data/images/experiments/lena.JPG)